razzlero/file-folderer/README.md

 For testing JUnit + JIMFS is used which allows testing with virtual files and directories.

+TornadoFX currently does not support Java 9 or 10.
+Because of that this tool requires Java 8 to run.

 ## Usage

   * First select the directory which contains the files that you want to group.